FogMeta/meta-client/README.md

 ## 1. Filecoin Deal Sender

-As a PiB-level data onboarding tool for Filecoin Network, Swan-client can help users prepare data and send the data to storage providers in the Filecoin network.
+As a PiB-level data onboarding tool for Filecoin Network, Meta-client can help users prepare data and send the data to storage providers in the Filecoin network.
 The main features and steps are as follows:

 -   Generate CAR files from your source files by [graphsplit](#Graphsplit), [lotus](#Lotus-API), [IPFS](#IPFS-API), or [ipfs-car](#ipfs-car)
 -   Upload the CAR files to the IPFS server and generate metadata files (JSON and CSV) for sending offline deals